MSU head coach Tom Izzo addresses the media following the Spartans NCAA Tournament run.

 In October 1990, Izzo was inducted into the Northern Michigan University Hall of Fame and was selected as an inductee into the Upper Peninsula Hall of Fame during the summer of 1998.
 He was inducted into the National Italian-American Sports Hall of Fame in 2011.

 In 2001, Izzo received honorary degrees from both Northern Michigan and Michigan State, delivering the commencement address at both graduation ceremonies.

 Izzo is also an active volunteer in the community.
-Among his many efforts, he is very active with Coaches Vs. Cancer, Sparrow Hospital and the Jimmy "V" Foundation.
+Among his many efforts, he is very active with Coaches Vs. Cancer, Volunteers of America, Sparrow Hospital and the Jimmy "V" Foundation.
 In 2009, Izzo was presented the Coaches Vs. Cancer Champion Award, recognizing his work and leadership in the fight to save lives from cancer.